MooersLab/pymolsnips/README.md

 <code>$ mkdir ./Library/Application\ Support/CudaText/data/snippets/Std.PML/</code>

 When executing <em>CudaText</em> for the first time on Windows, it will prompt you with the need for the extraction of files.
-Proceed with the extraction and choose where you want the files to be extracted to.
+Proceed with the extraction and choose where you want the files to be extracted.
 I chose to store it under <code>C:\Users\YOURUSERNAME\AppData\Roaming\CudaText</code> where I created the folder CudaText.

 Create the <em>Std.PML</em> sub directory under <code>C:\Users\YOURUSERNAME\AppData\Roaming\CudaText\data\snippets</code>.